 Enrollment is limited and determined on a first-come, first-served basis.
 If you are interested in enrolling in the summer program, please contact Assistant Director of International Admissions Shiraz Chavan, email@example.com, in the Enrollment Services Office as soon as possible.

 In addition to class time, students receive individual tutoring from continuing CCA students who have been trained as academic mentors.
-The program concludes with an exhibition and reception.

 The program also provides students with the opportunity to explore and familiarize themselves with San Francisco and both CCA campuses before the fall semester begins.